zou-zhicheng/cv-common-en/docs/projects.md

 ## CMDB System (Elephant)
 ### Overview
 Around 2017, Creditease relied on manual processes and Excel spreadsheets for infrastructure management, resulting in severe information silos and inefficiencies.
-There was an urgent need for a CMDB system to centralize IT infrastructure management, improve operational efficiency, reduce risks, and support enterprise IT operations.。
+There was an urgent need for a CMDB system to centralize IT infrastructure management, improve operational efficiency, reduce risks, and support enterprise IT operations.
 ### Features
 - IDC Resource Lifecycle Management: Servers, virtual machines, storage devices, security appliances, spare parts, network segments, network circuits, domain names, DNS, etc.
 - Software Lifecycle Management: Tracking and governance for software assets.